20% Contribution to your course grade

 Portfolio item due Friday 9am Week 6

-- Your second assignment is to develop an educational computer game.
+Your second assignment is to develop an educational computer game.
 Examples of Educational Computer Games will be provided, but you must use the Twine tool to create your game, and choose the educational approach you feel best enables you to meet the assessment criteria.
+Your Twine game should have a minimum of 20 decisions.

 You will be expected to: